mbaetaoliveira/ops/README.md

 00-state - create bucket and create file with all informations about terraform(like backup)

+01-iam - role used by ec2

 02-network - create vpc and subnets public and privates

 03-bastion - create server bastion in the public subnet, security group with rules and public IP

-04-ecr - repositorie to build/image
+04-ecr - repositorie to upload build/image

+05-apps - create AutoScaling Group with ec2 in the private subnet, Launch Template, Application LoadBalancer and Userdata.